 Today’s first recipe (because it’s been a slow week and I’ve had the luxury of going crazy in the kitchen), is adapted from an old Southern Living annual.
-It’s a snowball cookie with a twist – cinnamon and corn flakes.
+The recipe is for Cinnamon Snowballs made with cake flour and corn flakes.
 I’ve made plenty of snowballs in my life, but never with corn flakes, and with a big box of them sitting on the counter (corn flakes, not snowballs) I had to make a quick batch.

 They’re very good.
 The cake flour makes them light and the corn flakes give them a crumbly texture and interesting flavor.
 These would be good for a cookie exchange.

 - 8 oz butter (2 sticks) – I used

 - 2 cups sifted cake flour (7.5 oz/210 grams)

 - 1 cup chopped toasted pecans (or walnuts)